Your website shouldn’t be just a digital version of a brochure advertising your business.

 16. What is the ROI for live chat customer support?

 Businesses tend to see a positive ROI from implementing live chat customer support.
-Many of them report an ROI of over 300%.
+Especially when it comes to proactive sales conversations led by chat.
+Many of them report a 305% ROI resulting from proactive sales chats.
 The exact amount of ROI will vary depending on the industry and company size, but live chat is generally an effective and efficient way to offer customer support.

 (Source: The Ecommerce Expert)